stone-age-io/iot-ui/docs/architecture.md

 1. **Define Service**:
    - Create a new directory in `services/` for the entity
    - Implement entity service extending BaseService
+   - Configure field mappings if needed
    - Export from central `services/index.js`

 2. **Create Composables**:
-   - Create entity composable for common operations
+   - Create entity composable using `useApiOperation`
    - Create form composable for form handling

 3. **Implement Views**: